corazon714/boilerplate-vue3/README.md

 ---

-Setted up with auto-importing NaıveUI, tailwindcss, vue-router and pinia.
+Setted up with auto-importing NaiveUI, tailwindcss, vue-router and pinia.